zeldaret/mm/CONTRIBUTING.md

 You should [join the Discord](https://discord.zelda64.dev/) to say hello and get suggestions on where to start on the `#mm-decomp` channel.

-We track who is working on what on the [Reservation board](https://docs.google.com/spreadsheets/d/1X83YCPRa532v-Zo0WgUsJ2kB1X9RxBta5_p9aWA8uro).
+We track who is working on what on the [Google Sheets reservation board](https://docs.google.com/spreadsheets/d/1X83YCPRa532v-Zo0WgUsJ2kB1X9RxBta5_p9aWA8uro).
 After joining the Discord, ask to be added to the Google Sheets reservation board so you can claim your code file and avoid duplicate work.
 You may need to add a card if a card for your file does not currently exist.

 The work flow is: Reserve a file, decompile it, submit a PR, and then repeat while addressing review comments.
 The expectation is that one reservation goes to one file which ends up in a one file PR.

 Please note that unless it is communicated beforehand you will be expected to fully complete the file if you reserve it on Google Sheets reservation board.
 Exceptions are always easy to approve if it's communicated to the team.
 Real life circumstances can prevent someone from finishing.
-In these cases they should link their repo/branch in the trello and unreserve immediately.
+In these cases they should link their repo/branch in the Google Sheets reservation board and unreserve immediately.
 Communicate any issues with your reservations as early as possible.

 Style Guide & Conventions
 -------------------------